AH1

-Asian Highway 1 (AH1) is the longest route of the Asian Highway Network, running 20,557 km from Tokyo, Japan via Korea, China, Southeast Asia, Bangladesh, India, Pakistan, Afghanistan and Iran to the border between Turkey and Bulgaria west of Istanbul where it joins end-on with European route E80, running all the way to Lisbon, Portugal.
+Asian Highway 1 (AH1) is the longest east–west route of the Asian Highway Network, running 20,557 km from Tokyo, Japan via the Korean Peninsula (South Korea and North Korea), China (Mainland China and Hong Kong), Mainland Southeast Asia (Vietnam, Cambodia, Thailand, and Myanmar), the South Asia (India, Bangladesh, and Pakistan), and the Iranian Plateau (Afghanistan and Iran) to the international border between Turkey and Bulgaria west of Istanbul where it joins European route E80, running all the way to Lisbon, Portugal.

 Japan

-The 1200-kilometre section in Japan was added to the system in November 2003.
+The 1,200-kilometre section in Japan was added to the system in November 2003.
 It runs along the following tolled expressways: